simonerigoni/hello_world/README.md

 ## Introduction

-It is nice to start a project with an Hello World to make sure that everything is workimng as expected.
+It is nice to start a project with an Hello World to make sure that everything is working as expected.

 ## List of activities